 She works partly from memory to get closer to emotions attached to a place experienced, to find connections between nature and the unconscious, and she aims to bring about a sense of mystery and the unknown in the everyday through expressing mood and atmosphere, and through the process of making the painting.

-Artists who have influenced Julie include the late Welsh based painter Graham Sutherland, the abstract Expressionist Joan Mitchell, Danish artist Per Kirkeby, and the contemporary painter Varda Caviano.
+Artists whom have influenced Julie include the late Welsh based painter Graham Sutherland, the abstract Expressionist Joan Mitchell, and the contemporary painter Cecily Brown.

-Since living in Wales she has exhibited at MOMA Wales, Centre for Alternative Technology, Corris Institute and Mid Wales Arts centre Caersws.
+Julie has exhibited at MOMA Wales, Centre for Alternative Technology, Aberystywth Arts Centre, Corris Institute and Mid Wales Arts Centre Caersws.
 Julie has experience in and able to undertake commissions and respond to your personal theme or favourite location in her work.